-‘Wrongful death’ lawsuit to be filed in death of Grand Rapids basketball player
+‘Wrongful death’ lawsuit filed in death of Grand Rapids basketball player

 The lawsuit names the National Basketball Association, the Detroit Pistons Basketball Company and SSJ Group, the owners of the Grand Rapids Drive and the Deltaplex Arena as defendants.

-The lawsuit is on behalf of Jewell Upshaw, Zeke’s mother.
+The lawsuit is on behalf of Jewel Upshaw, Zeke’s mother.
 Also joining in the lawsuit is Bob Hilliard, whose legal arguments brought Major League Baseball to expand protective netting at baseball stadiums.

-The lawsuit is being filed by Ben Crump, a New York civil rights and personal injury attorney.

 Video of the game provided by the law firm: